Posted on August 1, 2017

 A day to remember as a fresh wind out of the north made for a easy paddle home.

-Category: birding in central ohio, butterflies, canoeing, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, fungus, Griggs Reservoir, Ohio Nature, photography, Scioto River Tagged: Asiatic Day Flower, Boneset, Cedar Waxwing, False Dragonhead, Great Blue Heron, Great Egret, Green Heron, Ironweed, Kingbird, Kingfisher, Silver Spotted Skipper, Water Willow, Wingstem
+Category: Birding in Ohio, butterflies, canoeing, Central Ohio Nature, Central Ohio Parks, Columbus, flowers in central ohio, Griggs Reservoir, Ohio Nature, photography, Scioto River Tagged: Asiatic Day Flower, Boneset, Cedar Waxwing, False Dragonhead, Great Blue Heron, Great Egret, Green Heron, Ironweed, Kingbird, Kingfisher, Silver Spotted Skipper, Water Willow, Wingstem

 A look at life in the borders